 Planning application to renovate a Grade II listed house (former chapel).
 Loft and garage conversion, alterations to fenestration and internal layout re-configured.
 Approved 2014.

 The Sainsbury Centre for Visual Arts is an iconic building by Foster and Partners built in the 1970's.
 As well as being an art gallery it functions as a university research facility.
 The existing slide library was out-dated and replaced with a new research library.
 We worked closely on the brief with professors and students at the University of East Anglia.
 We completed this project whilst working with for Foster and Partners in London.

 Karibu is a housing project in Malta designed around an existing farmhouse with extensive land and views towards the hills.
 The design optimises the available space within a narrow triangular site.
-These apartments will be built from local Maltese limestone.
-The project is currently in planning and due to start on site in spring 2016.
+The apartments are designed around an internal courtyard.
+Shutters on the facade shade and provide privacy.
+The shutters are inspired by the local ‘maltese balconies’.
+The project has received planning and is due to start on site in May 2018.

 The clients requested an extension to their 1960s house to have an open plan kitchen and dining area that over looked the garden.
 We have proposed to clad the extension in black timber.
 The dark timber will compliment the dark red brick house.
 The project is currently at feasibility stage.

 We design bespoke one off pieces of furniture to suit our clients needs and to compliment our interior architecture.